hugoduncan/dado/components/implement-namespace/resources/prompts/implement-namespace.md

 from an ADR specification.

 Please help create a clean, focused implementation that:
 - Follows polylith conventions
 - Implements only what is explicitly specified
 - Uses clear, descriptive naming
 - Includes proper validation and error handling
 - Follows project coding standards
 - Provides clear docstrings and tests

-Provide implementations using FOD format for file operations.
+Provide implementations using the file-operation tool.

 Focus on:
 1. Accurate implementation of specified behavior